domcaf/SOD/README.md

 # SOD
-Project for me learning JavaScript.
+Project for coding language practice from common project frame of reference i.e. same project implemented in different languages.